 Trial separations, in which both parties are sort of “testing the waters” of the single life to see if it’s something they would prefer to marriage, don’t line up with a Biblical approach to marriage either.
 They’re not a good “separation in marriage – Bible” answer!!!

 But the worst one to me is when couples separate because they feel pressured from a counselor, or from friends and family, and not because it’s what they actually believe will help them.

->

-> Separation has the potential to be a tool which helps achieve healing, but only if it is used appropriately.
+Separation has the potential to be a tool which helps achieve healing after the devastation of infidelity, but only if it is used appropriately.
 Plus, God leads us all differently in this journey.
 If something isn’t settled in your heart over the idea of a separation, don’t do it!
 Wait until you’re sure it’s God who is leading you to it and not man.

->

-> Separation in Marriage and the Bible
+Separation in Marriage and the Bible

 1 Corinthians 7:10-11 – But for those who are married, I have a command that comes not from me, but from the Lord.
 A wife must not leave her husband.
 But if she does leave him, let her remain single or else be reconciled to him.
 And the husband must not leave his wife.